symblai/symbl-docs/web-sdk/overview.md

 ---
 **To use the Symbl Web SDK,**

-Include it via script tags in your HTML file:
+1. Include the following script tags in your HTML file:

 ```html
 <script src="https://storage.googleapis.com/symbl-web-sdk/latest/symbl.min.js"></script>
 ```
-In case of a front-end web application using a framework such as React, import it in the ES2015 style:
+2. In case of a front-end web application using a framework such as React, import it in the ES2015 style, as given below:

 ```bash
 import symbl from "@symblai/symbl-web-sdk";
 ```
+To view a full example that shows the above, check out the links below:

+- HTML sample
+- React app sample

 ## Initialization
 ---